mmlacak/crochess/docs/source/libcc/paths.rst

 be repositioning.

-When stitching nodes into one complete path, side-effect of a current node in sequence replaces side-effect of a last step in a previous node; i.e. :c:member:`CcPathLink.side_effect` of a current node replaces side-effect in last step found in :c:member:`CcPathLink.steps` of the previous node (i.e. the one accessed via :c:member:`CcPathLink.back__w.steps`).
+When stitching nodes into one complete path, side-effect of a current node in sequence replaces side-effect of a last step in a previous node; i.e. :c:member:`CcPathNode.side_effect` of a current node replaces side-effect in last step found in :c:member:`CcPathNode.steps` of the previous node (i.e. the one accessed via :c:member:`CcPathNode.back__w.steps`).

-This is always done, regardless if next node has been linked via :c:member:`CcPathLink.fork`, :c:member:`CcPathLink.alt`, :c:member:`CcPathLink.next`, or :c:member:`CcPathLink.sub`.
+This is always done, regardless if next node has been linked via :c:member:`CcPathNode.fork`, :c:member:`CcPathNode.alt`, :c:member:`CcPathNode.next`, or :c:member:`CcPathNode.sub`.